 - 125 g (4.4 oz) of sugar

 - 150 g (5 oz) of soft butter

-> - 2 packages of Dr. Oetker baking powder (OR) 4 tablespoon baking powder
+- 2 packages of Dr. Oetker baking powder OR 4 teaspoons of baking powder

-> - ½ teaspoon of cardamom
+- ½ teaspoon of cardamom

 - ½ teaspoon of mace